bitquery/graphql-docs/docs/building-queries/FAQ.md

 ## How to calculate the price of a token in USD?

-We can calculate the price of a token in USD using `buyAmountUSD` and `sellAmount` fields.
+Use the `buyAmountUSD` and `sellAmount` fields from the DEX Trades API to derive a token's USD price on-chain.

-The USD price is then calculated by dividing the `buyAmountUSD` field by the `sellAmount` field.
-This gives us the USD price of the sell currency in terms of the buy currency.
+Divide `buyAmountUSD` by `sellAmount` to get the USD price of the sell currency per unit.
+For example, if `buyAmountUSD` is 100 USD and `sellAmount` is 1 ETH, the price is 100 USD/ETH.

-For example, if the `buyAmountUSD` field is 100 USD and the `sellAmount` field is 1 ETH, then the USD price of ETH is 100 USD / 1 ETH = 100 USD/ETH.
+The following query retrieves DEX trades for a buy currency within a date range and computes the USD price using an inline `expression` field.

-Below is the query to calculate price of a token betweeen two dates `from` and `to`
+**Variations:** Change the `buyCurrency` address to price any ERC-20 token.
+Remove the date filter to get the latest trades instead of a historical window.

 ```
 query ($from: ISO8601DateTime!, $to: ISO8601DateTime!, $limit: Int) {